-would have led to at least seasonal stratification and enhanced nutrient supply to continental margins and epicontinental seas.
-Extensive volcanism may also have directly contributed to ocean fertilization (Kerr et al., 1998; Snow et al., 2005), while changes in proto-Atlantic circulation may have increased the strength of upwelling (e.g. Poulsen 5 et al., 2001; Junium and Arthur, 2007).
-Enhanced regeneration of sedimentary phosphorus from dysoxic and anoxic sediments (e.g. Kuypers et al., 2004b; Mort et al., 2007) combined with abundant nitrogen-fixing cyanobacteria (Kuypers et al., 2004b) may have sustained high levels of primary productivity.
-All of the above factors would conspire to expansion of oxygen minimum zones and oxygen depletion of bottom waters, leading to enhanced organic carbon burial.
+has been linked to high levels of atmospheric CO2 (e.g., Schouten et al., 2003; Sinninghe Damsté et al., 2008; Barclay et al., 2010), raising the temperatures of already warm oceans towards a maximum at the onset of OAE2 (e.g., Bice et al., 2006; Forster et al., 2007), which reduced the solubility of oxygen in surface waters.
+This warming caused an enhanced hydrological cycle (van Helmond et al., 2014), which would likely have contributed to increased rates of continental weathering and runoff (Blätter et al., 2011; Pogge von Strandmann et al., 2013).
+This, in turn would have led to at least seasonal stratification and enhanced nutrient supply to continental margins and epicontinental seas.
+Extensive volcanism may also have directly contributed to ocean fertilization (Kerr et al., 1998; Snow et al., 2005), while changes in proto-Atlantic circulation may have increased the strength of upwelling (e.g., Poulsen et al., 2001; Junium and Arthur, 2007).
+Enhanced regeneration of sedimentary phosphorus from dysoxic and anoxic sediments (e.g., Kuypers et al., 2004b; Mort et al., 2007) combined with abundant nitrogenfixing cyanobacteria (Kuypers et al., 2004b) may have sustained high levels of primary productivity.
+All of the above factors would have driven the expansion of oxygen minimum zones and oxygen depletion of bottom waters, leading to enhanced organic carbon burial.

-As a result of late Cenomanian sea level rise (e.g. Erbacher et al., 1996; Voigt et al., 2006), large parts of continents became flooded, greatly expanding the extent of epicontinental shelf seas where sediments recording the OAE2 were deposited.
-Particularly the Lower Saxony Basin (LSB; northwest Germany) exhibits expanded and complete OAE2-succesions (Wilmsen, 2003) containing several cyclic alternations of organic-poor marls, limestones and organic-rich black shales (Voigt et al., 2008).
-Organic matter accumulation on the European shelf was relatively modest, however, compared with other cyclic OAE2-sections in the proto-Atlantic (Kuypers et al., 2004a; Forster et al., 2008).
+As a result of late Cenomanian sea level rise (e.g., Erbacher et al., 1996; Voigt et al., 2006), large parts of continents became flooded, greatly expanding the extent of epicontinental shelf seas where sediments recording the OAE2 were deposited.
+In particular, the Lower Saxony Basin (LSB; northern Germany) exhibits expanded and complete OAE2 successions (Wilmsen, 2003) containing several cyclic alternations of organic-poor marls, limestones and organic-rich black shales (Voigt et al., 2008).
+Organic matter accumulation on the European shelf was relatively modest, however, compared with other cyclic OAE2 sections in the proto-Atlantic (Kuypers et al, 2004a; Forster et al., 2008).

-The complete OAE2-interval has been recovered from the LSB through coring at Wunstorf (Erbacher et al., 2007; North Germany; Fig. 1).
-Application of an orbital cycle-based age model has shown that black shale deposition in the Wunstorf core sediments is consistent with precession forcing (Voigt et al., 2008).
+The complete OAE2 interval has been recovered from the LSB through coring at Wunstorf (Erbacher et al., 2007; northern Germany; Fig. 1).
+Application of an orbital cyclebased age model has shown that black shale deposition in the Wunstorf core sediments is consistent with precession forcing (Voigt et al., 2008).
 This implies that climate change resulting from orbital fluctuations was directly related to phases of black shale deposition.
-The robust cyclostratigraphy and biostratigraphic zonation of the Wunstorf core allows for a high-resolution study of astronomically-induced climate change.
+The robust cyclostratigraphy and biostratigraphic zonation of the Wunstorf core allows for a high-resolution study of astronomically induced climate change.
 Here we aim to reconstruct mean annual sea surface temperature (SST), hydrological changes and marine primary productivity, to determine the dominant control on decreasing oxygen concentrations during OAE2 on the European shelf.
-To this end, we combined organic geochemical (TEX{86} ; BIT index) and palynological proxies, notably organic-walled dinoflagellate cysts (dinocysts) and pollen and spore abundances, across the CTB for the Wunstorf core.
+To this end, we combined organic geochemical (TEX86; BIT index) and palynological proxies, notably organic-walled dinoflagellate cysts (dinocysts) and pollen and spore abundances across the CTB for the Wunstorf core.